nominetresearch/microbit-networking-book-python/broadcast/broadcast.md

 Introduction
 ------------

 Wireless (radio) communication, for example WiFi and mobile phones, is a popular way to connect to the Internet.
 In [Communication over Wires](../wiredcommunication), you connected two micro:bits via wires.
-In this chapter, you will connect your micro:bits using radios.
+In this chapter, you will connect your micro:bits using the embedded radios in your micro:bit.

 Doing this, you will not only learn how to use your micro:bit’s radio but also, broadcast communication.
-Wireless communication is typically
+Wireless communication is typically broadcast: one micro:bit can send messages to all micro:bits.
-broadcast: one micro:bit can send messages to all micro:bits.

 In summary, this chapter covers:

 - *wireless* communication and how to configure the micro:bit radio

 - the concept of *broadcast* and *broadcast address*

 - receiving and sending different message types (for example, a number or a string) using broadcast

 - when broadcast is useful, and when it isn’t